momentohq/momento-node-redis-client/README.md

-This project provides a Momento-backed implementation of [@redis/client](https://github.com/redis/node-redis) The goal is to provide a drop-in replacement for [@redis/client](https://github.com/redis/node-redis) so that you can use the same code with either a Redis server or with Momento Cache and Momento Topics services!
+This project provides a Momento-backed implementation of [@redis/client](https://github.com/redis/node-redis) The goal is to provide a drop-in replacement for [@redis/client](https://github.com/redis/node-redis) so that you can use the same code with either a Redis server or with the Momento Cache service!

 You can use Momento as your cache engine for any node.js frameworks that support a redis-backed cache, such as [Express.js](https://github.com/expressjs/express).
 See the [Examples](#examples) section for more info.